 With COLS my desire is to give back, to use my talents and interests in a way that will benefit others.
 I love giving kids an opportunity to learn at a lot of levels (physical, spiritual, emotional, intellectual), all in the context of a having a good time in a genuine outdoor adventure.

 My experience with COLS began in 2003.
-I was 12 years old and I was just beginning to develop my personal relationship with God.
-Built like the average pre-teen, I was short and skinny, lacking much strength.
-I had very little experience rock climbing, backpacking, mountain biking or white water kayaking.
-Fortunately, most of the guys on the trip were in the same exact boat.
+I was only 12 years old and was just beginning to develop my personal relationship with God.
+I had no experience with the outdoors and spent most of my free time playing video games and riding my bike.
+Fortunately, most of the guys on the trip were in the same boat.

-When the trip was over, I had a strong bond with those new friends and developed some amazing new habits.
+When the trip was over, I had a strong bond with those new friends and developed new leadership skills.
 I began setting and tracking goals, along with having quiet times with God.
-The leadership experience also helped with my parents - they noticed I had more self-initiative.
+The leadership experience also helped my relationship with my parents.
+They noticed I had more self-initiative.

-I am very grateful to have been given the opportunity to go on COLS as a young man.
-I truly believe that the without the experience, knowledge and friendship I gained from the leaders on COLS, I would have grown up much differently.
+I'm very grateful to have been given the opportunity to be a part of COLS as a young man.
+I truly believe that without the experience, knowledge and friendships I gained on COLS, I would not be where I am today.

-The fun memories, friends and Christian lessons I learned on COLS are why I decided to come back as a staff member.
-I bring the unique ability to relate to the young men on these trips since I was in their same place on the trips not too long ago.
-In 2010, I became a staff member and during that time I received my Wilderness First Responder Certification and first aid training through the Air Force.
-My outdoor travels have allowed me to hike and venture through the Colorado Rockies, Spring Mountains and the White Mountains.
+In 2010, I joined COLS as a staff member and I am now the Assistant Director.
+Since then, I've received my Wilderness First Responder Certification and first aid training through the Air Force.
+My outdoor travels have allowed me to hike and venture through the Colorado Rockies, the Spring Mountains, and the White Mountains.

 I have been closely involved with COLS for over 10 years.
 Having led several girls COLS trips in the past, I am currently the Program Administrator.